Trick or Treat (1952 film): Adaptations

 A print adaptation by Carl Barks was published simultaneously in the Donald Duck comic book.
 Barks was given a storyboard of the film by Ralph Wright while production of the film was still in progress.
 Barks was asked to create a 32-page comic adaptation, yet Barks did not believe he had enough material.
-In the end, he wound up making a lot of his own material, creating new characters such as Smorgie the Bad, a villainous eight-armed ogre serving Witch Hazel.
+In the end, he wound up making a lot of his own material, creating new characters such as Smorgie the Bad, a villainous six-armed ogre serving Witch Hazel.

 When the final product was sent to the publisher, Barks' segment with Smorgie was rejected, and the story was cut to 27 pages.
-To fill out the rest of the comic book, Barks created an additional story called "Hobblin' Gobblins."
+To fill out the rest of the comic book, Barks created an additional story called "Hobblin' Gobblins".
 The original story was later restored with the publication of the Carl Barks Library.

 Disneyland Records also produced an audio adaptation that was narrated by Ginny Tyler.
 This version was 12 minutes long and also included a song and story from the Haunted Mansion Disneyland attraction.